datto/pyper/README.md

-# StoragePipeline
+# Pyper

 Flexible pipelines for content storage and retrieval.

-StoragePipeline allows the construction of pipelines to store and retrieve data.
+Pyper allows the construction of pipelines to store and retrieve data.
 Each pipe in the pipeline modifies the information in the pipeline before passing it to the next step.
 By composing pipes in different ways, different data access patterns can be created.